bitnami/charts/bitnami/apache/README.md

 ## Upgrading

+### To 11.0.0

+This major release includes the network policies and the component labels needed to apply the network policies to our pods.

 ### To 10.0.0

 This major release standardizes the input values and features for the ingress object.
 Refer to [this section](#traffic-exposure-parameters) for the complete list of parameters accepted.